luyuanxyang/FedRFE/README.md

 | `--partition` | Partitioning strategy: `iid`, `dir`, or `noniid` | `dir` |
 | `--beta` | Dirichlet concentration parameter (used only with `--partition dir`); smaller = more skewed | `0.01` |
 | `--label_num_per_client` | Number of classes per client (used only with `--partition noniid`) | `3` |

+Other baselines can be found in their originial code repositories.